 Old San Juan

 Encompassing about seven blocks, this area dates back about 500 years to the Spanish occupation when it served as a military stronghold that even withstood Sir Francis Drake's armies.
-The original cobbles on the streets are blue-tinged and were originally used as ballast on... see full details
+The original cobbles on the streets are blue-tinged and were originally used as... see full details

 Fort San Felipe del Morro

-The mighty six-level fortress of San Felipe del Morro, built in 1540, towers 140 feet (43m) above the sea on San Juan Bay, its 18-foot thick (5m) walls having proved a worthy defence against invasion.
-One of the largest fortifications in the Caribbean,... see full details
+Built in 1540, the mighty six-level fortress of San Felipe del Morro towers 140 feet (43m) above the sea on San Juan Bay, its 18-foot thick (5m) walls having proved a worthy defence against many an invasion.
+One of the largest fortifications... see full details

 Museo de Arte

 Puerto Rico's showcase art gallery is housed in a former city hospital in Santurce and offers a permanent and visiting exhibition.
-The aim is to highlight the island's heritage through the work of local artists, such as Francisco Oller, who studied in France with... see full details
+The aim is to highlight the island's heritage through the work of local artists, such as Francisco Oller, who studied in... see full details

 Las Cabezas de San Juan Nature Reserve

-Located on three promontories on the extreme northeast corner of the island, Las Cabezas reserve is one of the most beautiful and bio-diverse natural areas in Puerto Rico.
-The reserve is close to Fajardo, a major marina and diving resort, located about an... see full details
+Located on three promontories on the extreme northeast corner of the island, Las Cabezas reserve is one of the most beautiful and biologically diverse natural areas in Puerto Rico.
+The reserve is close to Fajardo, a major marina, snorkelling spot and diving resort, located... see full details

 Casa Bacardi Visitor Centre

 Undoubtedly one of the top tourist attractions in Puerto Rico, a trip to the Casa Bacardi Visitor Centre is a must for travellers to San Juan.
-Following their exile from Cuba in the 1950s, the Bacardi family moved to Puerto Rico and... see full details
+Following exile from Cuba in the 1950s, the Bacardi founders moved to Puerto Rico and set... see full details

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.